maurizioorani/Pdf-AI-Utility/Readme.md

 ## ✨ Core Capabilities

 This application empowers you to:
--   **Generate PDFs from HTML**: Create PDFs from HTML, manage templates with a rich text editor.
+-   **Generate PDFs from HTML**: Create PDFs from HTML, manage templates with a rich text editor, and enhance text content with AI.
 -   **Convert Files to PDF**: Upload HTML/Markdown, save as templates, convert to PDF.
 -   **Generate PDF from Images**: Upload multiple images (PNG, JPG, JPEG, TIFF, BMP, GIF) and combine them into a single PDF document with customizable page settings.
 -   **Simple PDF Generation**: Directly convert raw HTML to PDF.